Abbot (crater)

 Abbot is a small lunar impact crater that lies on the rugged ground between the Mare Fecunditatis in the south and west, and the Mare Crisium to the north.
 It is a circular crater with a cup-shaped interior.
-The inner walls slope downward to the midpoint, and no impacts of significant mark the interior or the rim.
+The inner walls slope downward to the midpoint, and no impacts of significance mark the interior or the rim.

-Abbot is named after the American astrophysicist Charles Greeley Abbot.
-It was designated Apollonius K before being given its name by the IAU.
+Abbot is named after the American astrophysicist Charles Greeley Abbot (1872-1973).
+In a break with past tradition, Dr. Abbot was still alive at the time the decision was made.
+It was designated Apollonius K before being given its name by the IAU in 1973.
 Apollonius itself lies to the east of the crater Abbot.